-In 2014, 8,365 coho smolts were counted migrating downstream though the KsF.
-The first coho smolt was counted on April 25th and the last on June 26th when operations ceased (Table 7; Figure 11).
-The KsF ceased operations when coho smolts were still passing through in the 100's of fish, therefore did not capture the entire run.
-This was due to budget constraints and successfully achieving the primary goals of capturing the entire sockeye smolt run and implanting about 5,000-10,000 coho smolts with a CWT for adult tracking purposes.
+In 2015, 4,517 coho smolts were counted migrating downstream though the KsF.
+The first coho smolt was counted on April 8th and the last on June 23rd when operations ceased (Table 7; Figure 11).
+The KsF ceased operations when coho smolts were still passing through in double and triple digit numbers, therefore did not capture the entire run.
+This was due to budget constraints and successfully achieving the primary goals of capturing the entire sockeye smolt run and implanting coho smolts with a CWT for adult tracking purposes.

-Two peak runs of coho smolts were observed on June 17th (791 fish) and June 20th (562 fish), which was about 1-2 weeks later than normal.
-Daily counts of 100+ fish began on May 25th and continued in approximately the 100-400 fish/day range until closing.
+Two peak runs of coho smolts were observed on June 2^{nd} (446 fish) and June 6^{th} (311 fish), which can be considered normal.
+Daily counts of 100+ fish began on May 18th and continued in approximately the 100-400 fish/day range until closing.